Why See War Horse?

 With its incredible life-sized, life-like horse puppets and it's moving plot War Horse stole the show, quite literally, when it first opened back on the West End in 2009, even warranting a royal visit by the Queen herself!
 Since its premiere War Horse has toured extensively, including places like China, the USA and Belgium, bringing its story to the far corners of the globe.

 World War One has just begun and young Albert's beloved horse Joey is sold to the cavalry and shipped to France.
 As Joey becomes caught up in enemy fire, fate takes him on an extraordinary journey, serving both British and German soldiers, experiencing peace on a French farm, before finding himself stranded in No Man's Land.
 Meanwhile, at home in England, Albert cannot forget Joey, and so illegally enlists in the army, embarking on a dangerous mission to France to bring him back home.

 Images are taken from the original West End production.

 Sat, Mar 24

 What you thought

-Please note: The term New London Theatre and/or War Horse as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the New London Theatre and/or War Horse and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the New London Theatre and/or War Horse and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term National Theatre, Lyttelton and/or War Horse as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the National Theatre, Lyttelton and/or War Horse and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the National Theatre, Lyttelton and/or War Horse and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.